-So Fi Zine is a bi-annual sociological fiction publication which aims to open and creatively extend the promise and craft of sociological imagination.
+So Fi Zine aims to open and creatively extend the promise and craft of sociological imagination.
 The zine is a space for creative translational and arts-based research, and art inspired by social science.
 So Fi stands for sociological fiction—we publish short stories, cartoons, photo essays, poetry, mini zines, sketches, and other creative works.
 So Fi Zine is an independent online and DIY print publication created and edited by Ashleigh Watson, published by Frances St Press.
 ISSN 2209-3028 (Online).

 EDITION #4 ONLINE NOW

 Edition #4 of So Fi Zine brings you 24 creative pieces inspired by a gold thread that runs through Raewyn Connell’s extensive body of work – that ‘critique itself is inadequate; we need to show alternatives.’
 This edition launched in November 2018.

 Edition #3 of So Fi Zine, inspired by the Live Methods work of Les Back and Nirmal Puwar, brings you creative, public and novel modes of imaginative and critical sociological work.
 Edition #2 of So Fi Zine, inspired by Howard Becker’s work on ‘telling about society,’ launched in November 2017.
 Edition #1 of So Fi Zine, inspired by the fiction and arts-based research of Patricia Leavy, launched in June 2017.